 Partners: Department of Energy Resources

 The most critical input needed for siting turbines is a map of where the strongest and steadiest winds are.
 In 2002/2003, Truewind Solutions, LLC produced maps and data displaying mean sustained wind speeds across New England.
 More technical details about the methodology and data from this project can be found in the final report Wind Resource Maps of Northern New England (5MB PDF) .
-Combining this data with a variety of other existing or refined GIS layers, MassGIS created the Wind Energy Site Screening Tool.
+MassGIS created an online map showing wind speeds at various altitudes.

 Subsequent work with parcel data and other inputs made it possible to make very specific siting recommendations by screening for setbacks and other site-specific constraints.
 The image below shows the results of an analysis performed to identify potential wind turbine sites on Cape Cod.

 Purpose: To help provide high speed Internet service to under served areas